pluralmonad/PersonalTeslaDefenseEquipment/PersonalTeslaDefenseEquipment/readme.md

 # What it does

-- This mod adds a copy of the personal laser defense equipment that shoots the same beam/weapon as the tesla turret.
+- This mod adds a copy of the personal laser defense equipment that shoots the chaining tesla beam.

-- The recipe for the equipment is set based on what technology requirement you select in settings.
-This seemed like a simple implementation that wouldn't inflate the mod settings too much.
+- The recipe for the equipment is set based on what technology requirement you select in settings. "none" will make the recipe available right away and simply takes steel[steel-plate] and copper[copper-plate].
+This seemed like a simple implementation that wouldn't inflate the mod settings more than they are already.

 # Configurables